b1ek/homepage.js/README.md

 If you are running in debug mode, run `yarn/npm start`

 ## Generate the key
-Install node modules in following directories: `.`, `./scripts`
-Then, cd to root and run `node scripts/generate_key.js`
+Cd to root of project and run `scripts/generate_key.py`